[Updated: 16 January 2019]

 Go Kart down a street in Akihabara

 - You’ve explored Tokyo on foot, by train and by boat.
-Now it’s time for you explore the city with a go kart!
+Now it’s time for you explore the city with a go-kart!
 This is definitely one of the most thrilling ways to discover Akihabara – Tokyo’s otaku district.
-Soak in the bright lights as you drive round downtown Tokyo.
+Soak in the bright lights as you drive around downtown Tokyo.

 Credit: Jingfang Zhu on Facebook